-The 'Line of March' speech was given on 13 September 1982.
+The 'Line of March' speech in Grenada was given on 13 September 1982.
 Prime Minister Maurice Bishop presented it to the Special General meeting of members and candidate members of the New Jewel Movement party.

 The speech was not meant to be publicized and was marked 'CONFIDENTIAL'.
 Written in the midst of an emerging sense of party crisis is the question of who was responsible for the content of "The Line of March" speech.